stellar/stellar-protocol/cap-template.md

 ## Simple Summary
 "If you can't explain it simply, you don't understand it well enough."
 Please provide a simplified and layman-accessible explanation of the CAP.

+## Working Group

+This section describes the composition of the working group.

+The following sections are examples of typical changes, and working group composition.

+### Semantic protocol changes

+For changes that make semantic changes to the protocol, like the addition or change of operations.

+The working group must include a representative set of
+  * downstream systems developers (Horizon, block explorers, etc)
+  * SDK developers (golang, Javascript)

+In some cases, application developers (or somebody representing their interest) can also be involved.

+The motivation section should clearly show how the changes will be used end to end.

+### Ledger and historical subsystem changes

+The working group must include a representative set of
+  * downstream systems developers (Horizon, block explorers, etc)
+  * node operators

+The motivation section should articulate the positive impact on stakeholders (the "Protocol Upgrade Transition" section can focus on other aspects).

 ## Motivation
 You should clearly explain why the existing protocol specification is inadequate to address the